-There are several variables to think about when you purchase a new furnace:
+There are a lot of variables to consider when you purchase a new furnace:

-- What is your budget for a new furnace?
+- What type of budget do you have for a new furnace?

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

-- Does anyone living in the home have respiratory ailments?
+- Do you have anyone in the home with respiratory ailments?

 - How big does the system need to be to heat your size of home?

-But have you ever thought about your furnace efficiency rating?
-Do you know what it means?
+But have you ever considered your furnace efficiency rating?
+Are you sure what it means?

-Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.
+Service Experts Heating & Air Conditioning is here to help explain what the furnace efficiency rating is and how it can affect your home and your budget.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will provide compared to the amount of energy required to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that reflects how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
 An example, if your heating equipment has a AFUE rating of 85%, this means 15% of energy used is lost and 85% actually becomes heat for your home.